microsoft/Precio/README.md

 Most of the server functions discussed below require the name of the current attribute to be given as a parameter.

 Both `Server1` and `Server2`, *i.e.*, servers with `Role::First` and `Role::Second`, respectively, call `Server::add_noise_reports`.
-The function also expects two noise distribution objects, which can be instances of either `random::hist_noise::Laplace` or `random::hist_noise::Gaussian`, depending on the kind of differential privacy mechanism the user wants to use.
+The function also expects two noise distribution objects, which can be instances of either `hist_noise::Laplace` or `hist_noise::Gaussian`, depending on the kind of differential privacy mechanism the user wants to use.
-Setting up the noise distributions is in principle straightforward, but requires the user to specify truncation points `m` in addition to the distribution parameters.
+Setting up the noise distributions is in principle straightforward, but requires the user to specify a truncation point `m` in addition to the distribution parameters.
 We refer the reader to [eprint.iacr.org/2021/1490](https://eprint.iacr.org/2021/1490) for more information on how to choose these distributions.
 The `add_noise_reports` functions returns the number of noise reports that were added; both servers need to exchange these numbers for the next step.